Longstanding Volunteers Feeling the LOVE

 Every day, volunteers tackle an array of activities across our sites, services, and programs.
 The volunteers celebrating significant milestones this year illustrate the many ways you can make a difference.

 As National Volunteer Week 2019 wrapped up last week, we held our third annual LGBTI Organisations Volunteer Event (LOVE) in partnership with JOY 94.9, Switchboard, Transgender Victoria, and the Australian Lesbian and Gay Archives.
-Held at St Kilda Town, LOVE has become an important time to honour longstanding volunteers as well as thank the army of volunteers that keep so many organisations like Thorne Harbour Health alive and well.
+Held at St Kilda Town Hall, LOVE has become an important time to honour longstanding volunteers as well as thank the army of volunteers that keep so many organisations like Thorne Harbour Health alive and well.

 Wayne Ostler has been very hands on since arriving at the Positive Living Centre (PLC) as a volunteer.

 “I graduated as a massage therapist, and a mate of mine had been doing massage there for a couple of years.
 He said to me to come on board.
 The massages are voluntary, but its good experience to build up in your professional field,” Wayne explained.

 Sue Macgregor has also brought her professional skills into the Positive Living Centre, and has been doing so for 25 years with the HIV/AIDS Legal Centre (HALC).

 “I’m a lawyer and I was aware in the early days that they were really short of lawyers.
 A friend of mine was volunteering, so I came along.”